compound-finance/compound-js/scripts/README.md

 # Scripts

-These are scripts for build functionality.
+These scripts are for build functionality.

 ## Compound Docs

 To build the Compound docs, `npm run docs` or `node ./scripts/compound-docs.js`.
-Move the contents of `/scripts/out.md` into the internal project `/src/elm/LandingSite/Docs/CompoundJsDoc.elm`.
+Move the contents of `/scripts/out.md` to the markdown files in the [Compound docs website repository](https://github.com/compound-finance/compound-finance.github.io).

 ## Comet Spider